karlseguin/gerb/readme.md

       })
     }

-The builtin isn't threadsafe.
+`RegisterBuiltin` isn't threadsafe.
 It's expected that you'll register your builtins at startup and then leave it alone.

 ## Aliases and Package Functions